Port Adelaide Power

 Port's victory gave the club some respect.
 In only eight years, the club had won three McCelland trophies, two night premierships and one grand final.
 They hadn't had the recruiting or salary cap concessions of other clubs and they had lost star players to go home factors.
 Port's boast about having a culture of success, and being the finest football club in Australia, seemed to have some merit.

 While Port's achievements made the Power easy to admire, after winning their grand final the club showed the character that had them disliked by most decent people in Adelaide.
 In the SANFL, Port had built up a reputation as being somewhat of an ungracious winner.
 On grand final day, it became apparent this culture had been brought over to the AFL.
 Coach Mark Williams used his time with the microphone to criticise the club's sponsor for doubting his ability to coach.
-Likewise, captain Warrren Tredrea used his time with the microphone to declare:
+He also pulled at his tie in tribute to Port's forebears who meet their end at the gallows.

-Fortunately, Port's premiership clock ticked past midnight and the club's unsavouriness was kept off television.
+Fortunately, the following year Port's premiership clock ticked past midnight and the club's unsavouriness was kept off television for a number of years.
 Port then commenced a period of rebuilding.
 To the surprise of the football world, the rebuilding window was only two years, which compared favourably to the 30-year-rebuilding window being employed by clubs such as Richmond.

 In 2007, the club again made the Grand Final and predicted that a second premiership would be added to their trophy cabinet.
 Port then humiliated itself like no other club has ever done before.
 Against the Geelong Cats, a team renowned for choking on grand final day, Port became the only club in history to lose a grand final by more than 100 points.
-To be exact, the club lost by 119 points.
+To be exact, the club lost by 119 points, which made a lovely addition for a club so fond of statistics.

 Roy Morgan research